 You’ve heard it a million times: exercise is good for your heart.
 And while the saying might sound trite, it’s absolutely true.
-To keep your heart (not to mention the rest of your body) healthy, you need to exercise.
+To keep your heart (not to mention the rest of your Healthy Body) healthy, you need to exercise.

 According to the Heart and Stroke Foundation of Canada, people aged 18 and older need 30-60 minutes of activity, most days of the week, to reap the most benefits of exercise.
 If you’re doing a milder form of exercise (like gardening, walking or tai chi), you should probably spend at least 60 minutes or so on that activity.

 But if you want to move to more moderate or high-intensity cardiovascular exercise, first start by getting the go-ahead from your doctor.
 Next, start thinking about what kind of exercise you’d like to do – and which ones will do the most good for your heart.

 Good cardiovascular exercises can strengthen the heart by elevating your heart rate and getting your blood pumping.
 It can be anything from swimming to running to vigorous weight lifting – if your heart rate is elevated, you’re working out your heart muscle right along with your other muscles.

 Want to try some heart-pumping activities yourself?
 Here are a few great ones: